yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/configure-backup-storage.md

 You can configure Network File Share (NFS) as your backup target as follows:

 1. Navigate to **Configs** > **Backup** > **NFS**.
-3. Complete the **NFS Storage Path** field by entering `/backup` or another directory that provides read, write, and access permissions to the SSH user of the Yugabyte Platform instance.
+3. Complete the **NFS Storage Path** field by entering `/backup` or another directory that provides read, write, and access permissions to the SSH user of the YugabyteDB Anywhere instance.
 3. Click **Save**.

 ![NFS Cloud Provider Configuration](/images/yp/cloud-provider-configuration-backup-nfs.png)